 Vianet has been another prominent ISP company in Nepal for a long time.
 Since its establishment in 1999, it has evolved into another reliable and affordable internet service provider for Nepalese.
 Currently, Vianet boasts around 7,00,000 users which makes it one of the competitors for quality internet service in the country.

 Similar to WorldLink, Vianet also offers its users varied internet packages depending on their users and bandwidth requirements.
-There is Home Plan for normal users, SOHO Plan for small office and homes, then Corporate Plan for businesses that require higher bandwidth.
+There is Home Plan for normal users, SOHO Plan for small offices and homes, then a Corporate Plan for businesses that require higher bandwidth.

 Vianet’s most popular HOme Plan package with its costs is below.